koenigbs18/WellOrderedStrings/README.md

 Author: Brett Koenig

+Contact Info: KoenigBS18@uww.edu

-Thanks to Carl Erdman for some inspiration & contribution.
+Thanks to Carl Erdman at UW-Whitewater for some inspiration & contribution.